skillrepos/copilot-hands-on/labs.md

 1. To give us a project to work with, we'll fork a repository from my GitHub area.
 Switch back to GitHub in the browser and go to https://github.com/skillrepos/sec-demo.
 (Make sure you are logged in as your GitHub userid that has Copilot access.)

+<br><br>

 2. Fork the skillsrepo/demo repository into your own GitHub space via the *Fork* button at the top right.
 Make sure to **uncheck** the *Copy the main branch only* box on the second screen.
+Then you can click on the *Create fork* button at the bottom to actually create the fork.

 ![fork repo](./images/cdd172.png?raw=true "Fork repo")
 ![uncheck checkbox](./images/cdd147.png?raw=true "Uncheck checkbox")

+<br><br>

-3. After the fork is complete, in your fork, click on the *Chat with Copilot* button at the top right.
+3. After the fork is complete, in your fork, click on the down arrow next to the Copilot button at the top right and select *Assistive* from the menu.
 The chat dialog will open up and then you will have a chat input box and some suggested questions.
 Click on the *Tell me about this repository* question.
 (If you don't see it, you can select one of the others or type in the question.)
 After this runs, you'll get some basic info about the repository.

  ![about the repo query](./images/cdd261.png?raw=true "About the repo query")
  </br></br>
  ![about the repo response](./images/cdd248.png?raw=true "About the repo response")

+<br><br>

 4. Now, in the list of files in the repo, select the *main.go* file to open it up.
 Start a new conversation in the Copilot Chat interface by clicking on the "+" sign.
 Click on the *Summarize this file for me* question or type it into the input area.
 After this runs, you'll see a summarization of the file.

  ![about the file query](./images/cdd249.png?raw=true "About the file query")
  </br></br>
  ![about the file response](./images/cdd250.png?raw=true "About the file response")

+<br><br>

 5. In this repo, we have a *dev* branch with some fixes for security vulnerabilities in the *main* branch.
 Let's create a pull request to merge the *dev* branch into the *main* branch.
 We could initiate the pull request manually, but since we have the Copilot Chat available, let's have it expedite the process by creating a simple link for us to use to start the pull request.
 In the Chat input area, tell Copilot to generate an appropriate URL via the prompt below and then submit it.
 After Copilot is done, you should see a link displayed.
 ```